 Is Box dye bad for your hair?

 Is box dye healthy or bad for your hair?
-Box dye can be more damaging than professional hair color.
+Box color can be more damaging to hair health than professional hair color.
 Many box dyes include ammonia in their developer, which isn’t great for hair.
-Box hair dye is also less predictable and doesn’t match the quality of professional hair dye.
+Box hair dye is also less predictable and doesn’t match the quality of professional salon hair color.

 Why is box hair-dye so bad?

 If you don’t know what you’re doing, don’t choose the right color for your hair, or don’t apply box dye correctly, it can leave you with results that you won’t be happy with.
-Coloring your hair at home is definitely less expensive than going to the salon, but it is also a lot more risky.
+Coloring your own hair at home is definitely less expensive than going in for a professional salon hair color, but it is also a lot more risky.